bblais/A-Measure-Of-Faith/chapters/Chapter 07 - Faith.md

 As part of the "Root of All Evil" program, Richard Dawkins conducted many interviews with theists.
 One in particular, with theologian Alister McGrath, deals with the notion of faith [@Dawkins:aa].
 They start with a discussion about the term *faith*, and McGrath says

-> We're dealing with a different situation than, for example, evidence that the moon orbits the earth at a certain distance
+> *We're dealing with a different situation than, for example, evidence that the moon orbits the earth at a certain distance*

 and

->  There are many possible ways of explaining [the world], and we have to make the very difficult judgement of which is the best of these [explanations] [...] evidence takes us thus far, but then when it comes to deciding between a number of competing explanations, it is extremely difficult to make an evidence-driven argument.
+>  *There are many possible ways of explaining [the world], and we have to make the very difficult judgement of which is the best of these [explanations] [...] evidence takes us thus far, but then when it comes to deciding between a number of competing explanations, it is extremely difficult to make an evidence-driven argument.*

 and

-> I believe faith is rational, in the sense that it tries to make the best possible sense of things [...] even though we believe this is the best possible sense of things, we cannot \emph{prove} this is the case [...] there is a point where faith goes *beyond* the evidence
+> *I believe faith is rational, in the sense that it tries to make the best possible sense of things [...] even though we believe this is the best possible sense of things, we cannot **prove** this is the case [...] there is a point where faith goes **beyond** the evidence*

 By this point, the reader should be able to tell that McGrath is employing the *belief* part of the expected utility form of *faith*.
 One wonders in these cases why he doesn't simply talk about evidence, and the weight of probabilities?
 Historians, for example, don't use the word *faith* even though they deal with probabilities, some of which are highly uncertain.
 Scientists deal with probabilities all the time without invoking the word *faith* in any paper.